MakairaIO/storefront-shop-adapter/Readme.md

 //#endregion
 ```

-After we have added our unified signature for _deleteUser_ we know have to add it to the definition of the feature methods.
+After we have added our unified signature for _deleteUser_ we now have to add it to the definition of the feature methods.
 At the end of each type definition feature file (`packages/storefront-types/src/providers/<FEATURE>.ts`) is the definition.
 Add to this the following:

 ```typescript
 export type MakairaShopProviderUser = {